MmCopyVirtualMemory/Gadget/README.md

 # KsecDD Table Gadget(s):
 ![image](https://user-images.githubusercontent.com/88007716/231932451-3cb2db3a-5826-4ca1-b219-3634fe899e2a.png)

 This gadget is pretty cool for a couple of reasons.
 Firstly, if you didn't already catch it from the disassembly, the gadget moves a table function pointer into rax and then via __guard_dispatch_icall_fptr, the function is called.
-Therefore by writing to this table we can make jump to our code.
+Therefore by writing to this table we can jump to our code.
 Secondly, it's more complex than a simple jmp, mov->call, or mov->jmp gadget which means that it will bypass common gadget checks.
 In addition, this uses a table which means this is far from the only function that can be used.

 Usage Example:
 We need to keep in mind that the there will be a return address pushed on the stack when __guard_dispatch_icall_fptr is called.
 This means that it is imperative that we pop a value off the stack before passing execution to our handler.
 My fixup looks as follows: